-Overview
+Overview Print Advertisement

-Peripheral neuropathy, a result of damage to the nerves outside of the brain and spinal cord (peripheral nerves), often causes weakness, numbness and pain, usually in your hands and feet.
+Peripheral neuropathy, a result of damage to your peripheral nerves, often causes weakness, numbness and pain, usually in your hands and feet.
 It can also affect other areas of your body.

 Your peripheral nervous system sends information from your brain and spinal cord (central nervous system) to the rest of your body.
-The peripheral nerves also send sensory information to the central nervous system.

 Peripheral neuropathy can result from traumatic injuries, infections, metabolic problems, inherited causes and exposure to toxins.
-One of the most common causes is diabetes.
+One of the most common causes is diabetes mellitus.